iExecBlockchainComputing/iexec-node/discoverXtremweb.md

 wait for "INFO : Server gave no work to compute"

-### register and test a simple 'ls' app on xtremweb
+### Register and test a simple 'ls' app on xtremweb

 in another console :
 ```